OSUPCVLab/VideoToTextDNN/README.md

 `pip install -r py2_pip_freeze.txt`

+You might see some complaints about the following packages so you will need them to install them manually:

+`conda install -c conda-forge pyro4`

+`python -m pip install --upgrade mss`

+`conda install -c https://conda.anaconda.org/menpo opencv3`

 ## Data

 The data pipeline is handled under the `data/` directory.
 The `README.md` file there describes how to download the necessary datasets and process them for consumption in detail.